nikhiljakhar/CNN-Facial_expression_recognition/README.md

 # CNN-Facial expression recognition
 A CNN facial expression recognition system made using keras.
-Facial_expression_using_camera file uses the the model trained on the dataset and directly predicts the emotion of the face on the frame.
+Facialexpressionusingcamera file uses the the model trained on the dataset and directly predicts the emotion of the face on the frame.

 ## Classes in the dataset:
 1. Happy